 Wilkes-Barre/Scranton Assistant Coach

-Alain Nasreddine is in his third season as assistant coach of the Wilkes-Barre/Scranton Penguins.
+Alain Nasreddine is in his fourth season as assistant coach of the Wilkes-Barre/Scranton Penguins.

 Nasreddine, who was originally drafted by Florida in the sixth round (135th overall) of the 1993 NHL Draft, played for four NHL teams in his career — Chicago, Montreal, NY Islanders and Pittsburgh — and posted five points (1G-4A) and 84 penalty minutes in 74 games.